elmadev/elma-python/README.md

 # Elma Python Library

 Elma Python Library is a python library for manipulating Elastomania files.
-Currently, it supports simple level manipulation.
+Currently, it supports simple level and replay manipulation.

 ## Documentation